MiniFate/MiniFate/_chapters/00-outline.md

 >   <figcaption>The map sketched by the GM, showing the three zones, the aspect for the Sky, and Tor Byorn's position.</figcaption>
 > </figure>
 >
-> Tor Byorn is stuck on the {BoatName}, unable to bring his axe to bear on the canons poking holes in his ship since the sky's aspect indicates that he can't cross the zone.
+> Tor Byorn is stuck on the {BoatName}, unable to bring his axe to bear on the cannons poking holes in his ship since the sky's aspect indicates that he can't cross the zone.
-> Tor Byorn's player decides the Dwarf has had enough enough.
+> Tor Byorn's player decides the Dwarf has had enough.
-> He roles to create the aspect `Flying Leap` which would give him the ability to cross the intervening zones.
+> He rolls to create the aspect `Flying Leap` which would give him the ability to cross the intervening zones.
-> If the Dwarf's rolls succeeds, his aspect will allow him to jump the gap between the ship and outpost, if he rolls poorly...
+> If the Dwarf's roll succeeds, his aspect will allow him to jump the gap between the ship and outpost, if he rolls poorly...
 > Well, it is `A Very Long Way Down`.

 ### Character Advancement